Looking after your XL bully

 What about unowned dogs?

 The Dangerous Dogs Act makes it illegal to own a banned type unless they are exempt, but it also makes it illegal to breed from, rehome or sell these dogs.
 We continue to be concerned that the Dangerous Dogs Act penalises innocent dogs.

-Help us raise awareness of the challenges of this legislation by emailing your MP in a few easy steps.
+There's still time to help us raise awareness of the challenges of this legislation by emailing your MP in a few easy steps.